 A number of other bloggers have written eloquent posts about this issue prompting change.org to pick it up as a petition.
-You’ll find a good post over at Mary Haights’s Dancing Dog Blog and can sign the petition here.
+You’ll find a good post over at Mary Haights’s Dancing Dog Blog.

 I’m always slow to move on these calls to action.
 I’m not very impulsive.
 I wonder if I have all the facts.
 And what are the unintended consequences of this action?
 I blame it on my history degree; studying the results of human decision-making over generations can make you skeptical that anything is ever what it seems.

 I pondered this issue a bit.
 I checked out the Ebay classified ads.
 And I signed the petition.

 I didn’t sign it because I thought it was going to put the last nail in the coffin of puppy mills.
 I signed it because I don’t think dog and cats (and even sheep, pigs, and cows for that matter) are commodities to be bought and sold without respect for their sentience.
 And I signed because I think it sends the wrong message about how puppies should be bred and sold.